4rwn/hw_projects/README.md

 #### Data hazards

 A pipelined design leads to some correctness pitfalls that require addressing.
-For one, a source register can be read for an instruction at ID when an earlier instruction has not yet gotten the change to write it during WB.
+For one, a source register can be read for an instruction at ID when an earlier instruction has not yet gotten the chance to write it during WB.
 To avoid reading an old register value, the simplest solution is to stall the pipeline stages up to and including ID when it is detected that one of the source registers is equal to the destination register of the instruction currently in EX, MEM, or WB.
 Those three pipeline stages keep executing normally and after at most 3 cycles the required register will have been written and the instruction stalled in ID can proceed.

 #### Flushing instructions on control flow transfer

 A similar consequence of the pipelined design as data hazards is the fact that at the time when the decision is made to take a branch, 3 more instructions are already in the pipeline.
 In this case, there is nothing to do but flush those 3 invalid instructions.
-We implement this by simply invalidating the next 3 instructions passing the EX stage, since they have no effect on state before then, with the slight exception of stalling: One has to be careful not to stall on behalf of instructions that will be flushed further down the line.
+We implement this by simply invalidating all the instructions in the previous stages of the pipeline.

 ### Register Forwarding